AdaGold/scrabble/README.md

 ## Baseline
 ### Setup
 1. You'll be working with an assigned pair.
 High-five your pair.
-1. Choose one person to fork the project repo.
+1. Choose **one person** to fork the project repo.
-1. Add the other person in the pair to the forked repo as a _collaborator_.
+1. Add the other person in the pair (who didn't fork) to the forked repo as a _collaborator_.
+Instructions [here](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).
-1. Add the second individual as a collaborator to the forked repo.
 1. Both individuals will clone the forked repo: `$ git clone [YOUR FORKED REPO URL]`
-1. Both individuals `cd` into the dir create:d `$ cd scrabble`
+1. Both individuals `cd` into the dir created.
 1. Both individuals install needed tools via Terminal: `$ gem install simplecov`

 ### Requirements
 #### Pair Plan
 First, come up with a "plan of action" for how you want to work as a pair.
-Discuss your learning style, how you prefer to recive feedback, and one team communication skill you want to improve with this experience.
+Discuss your learning style, how you prefer to receive feedback, and one team communication skill you want to improve with this experience.
 Second, review the requirements for Wave 1 and come up with a "plan of action" for your implementation.

 #### Implementation
 - Create a `Scrabble` module at the project root.